RafaelReyesCarmona/TinyTrackGPS/README.md

 <img alt="SoftwareSPI example." src="images/code_SoftwareSPI.png" width="760">&nbsp;

+When SD card is extracted it is generated an error that can be read with ```card.sdErrorCode()``` function.
+Before write to card it is verified that no error code is return.

 ## EMA filter and VCC library

 The EMA (exponential moving average) or EWMA (exponentially weighed moving average) is the name for what is probably the easiest realization of the (first-order) low-pass on discrete time-domain data.